It is the most common form of degenerative joint disease and is the leading cause of disability in people over 50 years.

-Gentle stretching exercises can be very useful for people with osteoarthritis, especially if they have stiffness or pain in their knees, hips or back.
+Gentle stretching exercises can benefit people with osteoarthritis, especially if they have stiffness or pain in their knees, hips, or back.
 Stretching can help improve mobility and range of motion.

-As with any exercise plan, check with your doctor before you begin, to make sure it is the right course of action for you.
+As with any exercise plan, check with your doctor before you begin to ensure it is the right course of action for you.